click on photo to go back...

 Above right: Charlotte Keane as Nikki Porter shown with the master sleuth as they put in a long-distance call to the night's guest armchair detective.
 Beginning Nov.
 20. 1946, they will reach out all over the United States, by long distance phone, to call on listeners for their solutions.

-Richard Coogan was often seen on NBC -TV's Kraft Television Theatre, the Philco, Goodyear and Robert Montgomery shows, as well as on a number of daytime opuses.
-One being the soap opera Love of Life, where he played the heroic Paul Raven.
+Richard Coogan was often seen on NBC-TV's Kraft Television Theatre (NBC, 1947), The Philco-Goodyear Television Playhouse (NBC, Mar 20.
+1949 - Aug 19.
+1951, min.
+2 x), and Robert Montgomery Presents (NBC, Mar 26.
+1951, min.
+1 x) shows, as well as on a number of daytime opuses.
+One being the soap opera Love of Life, where he played the heroic Paul Raven (CBS, Sep 24.
+1951 - 1957).
 He indulges his knack for impersonations by recording every character in Love Of Life on his tape recorder, then playing the tape back as he rehearses his own role.
-Coogan was fired from Love of Life over his contract demand for a laundry budget.
+Coogan, who had been with Love of Life since the beginning was fired over his contract demand for a laundry budget.
 After producer Roy Winsor denied his request, Coogan began shooting his scenes with a frayed collar in protest.
 "Roy Winsor and I hit it off great," Coogan stated about Winsor.
 "He was a golfer and so was I. We played two or three times a week.
 It was a sorry state when I tested him with that collar.
 That was the end of our friendship."
+Around 1957 he was replaced by actor Martin Brooks.

 Richard Coogan, left, who stars as Matt Wayne in "The Californians" on NBC-TV, demonstrates authority he will use to rule over annual Yom Kippur dance (Sep 23, 1958)